v1nd3x/Network-Segmentation/Introduction.md

     - User congestion is relieved on other parts of the network.
     - Cybersecurity improves in limiting how far a malicious attack can spread by confining the attack to one segment.

+#
+**Difference Between Network Segmentation and Micro segmentation**

 |     |     |
 | --- | --- |
 |  Network Segmentation | Micro segmentation |
 | - Traditional network segmentation covers a larger segment of the network. <br>- Network segmentation works with the physical network.<br>- Network segmentation policies are broad.<br>- Network segmentation is hardware-based.<br>- Network segmentation limits north-south traffic at the network level | - Micro segmentation can be used at the device level, which makes it great for internet of things (IoT) and edge devices.<br>- Micro segmentation is for virtual networks.<br>- Micro segmentation policies are much more granular.<br>- Micro segmentation is typically software-based.<br>- Micro segmentation limits east-west traffic at the workload level. |

+#
+**How does network segmentation work?**

+Network segmentation divides a network into multiple zones and manages each zone, or segment, individually.
+This means applying traffic protocols to manage what traffic passes through the segment and what is not allowed.
+It also covers security protocols to each zone to manage security and compliance.

+Network segments are designated with their own dedicated hardware to wall each other off and only allow credentialed users to access the system.
+Rules are built into network configurations to determine how users, services and devices on subnetworks can interconnect with each other.

    [Next Topic - Resources](https://github.com/v1nd3x/Network-Segmentation/blob/main/Resources.md)